 Many people visiting Cairns decide to spend at least one night on the island as it makes for a great addition to your Cairns itinerary, breaking up your trip for a stay on this tropical island.

 Getting to Fitzroy Island (Ferry)

-The timings for the ferries are flexible with the option to choose one of the several daily ferry times.
-The ferry runs from the Cairns Reef Terminal and it’s advised to get there roughly 20-30 minutes before departure.
+The timings for the ferries depend on which company you book with.
+Most ferries offer several daily ferry times.
+The ferry runs from the Cairns Reef Terminal and it's advised to get there roughly 20-30 minutes before departure.

 My favourite Cairns island: Frankland Islands